You, but only if you enroll in the Hess Medical Plan.

 Can I take my money with me if I leave Hess?

 Yes.
-Your HSA belongs to you, but you will pay monthly account maintenance fees.
+Your HSA belongs to you, and you may leave it with Fidelity.

 You must re-enroll in order to make HSA contributions every year.
 Your current election won’t roll over to next year.
 However, you can change (increase, decrease, start or stop) your HSA contributions at any time during the year.